 Tales have been told that the Japanese governors brought in countless engineers and workers from Japan to widen the trail.
 But due to its extreme height and precariousness – they all flatly refused.
 Eventually, the Japanese invaders grew weary of the delays, and instead forced young Truku tribesmen to widen the path for them.
 The young men were made to dangle from cables half a mile up using nothing but hand tools to chip away at the hard marble.

 Due to its high historical and cultural value, the trail has been designated as a “Historic Preservation Area” in Taiwan”.
 And in 2008, after much maintenance of the trail, it was reopened to the public.

 There are many hoops one must pass through to get onto the Zhuilu Old Trail.
-A Taiwanese emergency contact and a local police permit and an Ecological Protection Area Entry Permit are all required for access.
+A Taiwanese emergency contact, a local police permit and an Ecological Protection Area Entry Permit are all required for access.
 Also, for environmental reasons, the number of hikers is limited to 96 per day, while the number is increased to 156 on weekends.
 These slots can fill up FAST however.

-For these and a number of other reasons (convenience, safety, transportation to the trailhead, etc.), most visitors use a guide service such as Island Life Taiwan’s Zhuilu Old Trail Tour with Extras that takes care of the permits and everything for you.
+For these and a number of other reasons (convenience, safety, transportation to the trailhead, etc.), most visitors use a guide service such as Island Life Taiwan’s Zhuilu Old Trail Tour with Extras that takes care of the permits, transport and everything for you.

 Getting on the Trail

 After permits and identification are approved (again, bring your passports!), visitors cross a long suspension foot bridge to begin their journey.
 This is the bridge featured on the cover of countless guidebooks and is ONLY accessible to people heading onto the Zhuilu Old Trail.
 Think of it as an added bonus!